Click picture to read EON excerpt

 As our founder and chair, Ms Caroline de Mori stated in the report “Without good nutrition infants cannot thrive, children cannot succeed at school and employment opportunities are diminished.
 Remote community members want their children to grow up healthy but face barriers to accessing nutritious, affordable food.
 Communities are driving solutions and are active partners in our practical, community based program.
 They recognise the importance of programs that are long-term and build capacity and confidence.”

 Whilst we are delighted with the ongoing development and success of this Program and the recognition it has received in the 2018 Close the Gap Report, we recognise that none of this would be possible without the generous support and financial assistance of our funding partners, donors, staff and volunteers, collaborating agencies and all the generous people with whom we work.
-As always, our success is your success and on behalf of the EON Foundation, I thank you for your commitment to our mission and for stepping up and being part of the solution to closing the gap in the health and educational potential between Aboriginal and non-Aboriginal Australians.
+As always, our success is your success and on behalf of the EON Foundation, we thank you for your commitment to our mission and for stepping up and being part of the solution to closing the gap in the health and educational potential between Aboriginal and non-Aboriginal Australians.